1996 Pacific Northwest floods: Flood and damage

-Western Washington & Oregon
+Western Washington and Oregon

 The Willamette River crested at 28.6 ft in Portland on February 9, reaching major flood stage and causing some flooding issues in lowlying parts of the city, including the Northwest Industrial Area.
 Sandbags were placed along the downtown seawall to prevent flooding, but the river came a few inches short of overtopping the lowest sections.
 Further upstream, cities from Oregon City to Corvallis were impacted by rising waters on the Willamette River and Oregon Department of Agriculture was forced to temporarily relocate to a new facility in the Salem area.
 The water reached so high in Oregon City that Willamette Falls almost disappeared.
 Several rivers flowing west out of the Oregon Coast Range into the Pacific also flooded.
 The dairy industry in Tillamook County with 500 cattle having drowned and sediment left behind covering about a quarter of the grazing land in the county.

 Southwest Washington saw significant impacts.
 Near Centralia and Chehalis, Interstate 5 was covered by up to 10 ft of water and the dike built to protect the Chehalis-Centralia Airport overflowed.
 The Skookumchuck River reached a new record high discharge, with the Chehalis River and Cowlitz River also getting well above flood stage.
 Further south, a mudslide near Woodland also closed Interstate 5.

 Numerous roads were washed out in King County.
 One man died when he drove into a 40 ft deep hole left behind when the road he was driving on was destroyed.
 Parts of Kent and Renton flooded and a landslide caused a house in Tacoma to slide into the Tacoma Narrows.
 Because of its position between the Puget Sound and Lake Washington, Seattle did not experience significant flooding though the city was unable to draw water from the Cedar River because of the amount of sediment in the river.